 If your phone’s contacts app is crowded with duplicate entries, let’s see how to fix them.
 Open your phone’s contacts and tap the “Merge Contacts” option.
-When you select the merge the merge option, the phone will start scanning your entire address book and provide with a detailed results list that will contain all the duplicate contacts and let you choose whether you want to merge all contacts with matching details such as phone number and email address, etc. Your phone will thus merge the duplicate contacts found, so you have a neat looking address book to make you more productive.
+When you select the merge option, the phone will start scanning your entire address book and provide with a detailed results list that will contain all the duplicate contacts and let you choose whether you want to merge all contacts with matching details such as phone number and email address, etc. Your phone will thus merge the duplicate contacts found, so you have a neat looking address book to make you more productive.

 Open your Contacts again to verify that all duplicate entries are gone.
 In case they are still present there, tap on “Contacts to Display” option and select a single source (preferably your Google account) from where the phone shows the contacts.

 By choosing what online accounts to sync to fetch available contacts you can decrease the chances of your phone having duplicate contacts.
 Open the Contacts app and tap on the options key to find the “Accounts” option and tap it.
 You will see a pop-up with the list of active accounts from where your phone is getting and syncing address book data.
 From here, you can remove or add an online account.
-If you want your Facebook, Twitter, Microsoft Exchange or non-Gmail contacts to show in Contacts you can add then by tapping on the “Add Account” button.
+If you want your Facebook, Twitter, Microsoft Exchange or non-Gmail contacts to show in Contacts you can add them by tapping on the “Add Account” button.
 To sync Facebook and Twitter contacts you need to install and sign in first.

-If your phone’s Contacts app is showing the email contacts from Gmail or other contacts and you do not want you phone to show them, you can easily remove such contacts from the list.
+If your phone’s Contacts app is showing the email contacts from Gmail or other contacts and you do not want your phone to show them, you can easily remove such contacts from the list.
 Open contacts options and select Settings, then check the “Only Contacts with Phones” and done!